Skip to main content

 When can you return to work after a stent procedure?

 If you have a desk job, you can usually get back to work after 2 to 3 days.
 But if your job involves a lot of walking, lifting, or physical labor, then it’s best to wait a week.
-Of course, if you had any complications at the entry site, then check with your cardiologist first.
+Of course, if you had any complications at the entry site, check with your cardiologist first.

-There’s one important exception.
-If you’re recovering from a heart attack, then you may need to take a few weeks off of work, even if the stent was successful.
+There’s one important exception: If you’re recovering from a heart attack, you may need to take a few weeks off of work, even if the stent was successful.
 That’s because your heart may need more time to heal.
 Your cardiologist will give you personalized recommendations tailored to your own situation.

 The bottom line

-After a heart artery stent, most people get back to normal activities within a week.
+After a heart artery stent, most people get back to their normal activities within a week.
 It’s important to follow your cardiologist’s instructions to ensure a good recovery.
 That includes avoiding heavy lifting and strenuous activity for the first week.
 You should also avoid getting your catheter insertion site wet too early.
 Lifestyle changes like avoiding certain foods and quitting smoking (if you smoke) can also boost your recovery and optimize your heart health.

 why trust our exports reliability shield